ansonbenny2313/daily-intercession-update/README.md

-This is an intercession App
+This is a small idea about how to do intercession